PointT2I: LLM-based text-to-image generation via keypoints: Background

 \subsection{Text-to-Image Generation using LLM}

 LLMs, such as the GPT series \cite{gpt2,gpt3} and T5 \cite{t5}, have significantly advanced natural language processing by effectively understanding and generating natural language.
 These models are trained on extensive text datasets, allowing them to learn intricate linguistic structures and contextual dependencies.
-Building on their success in language understanding, recent advances employ LLM to guide the T2I generation of diffusion models \cite{lian2023llm,wu2024self,gani2023llm, lin2023videodirectorgpt}.
+Building on their success in language understanding, recent advances employ LLM to guide the T2I generation of diffusion models \cite{lian2023llm,wu2024self,gani2023llm, lin2023videodirectorgpt, qu2023layoutllm}.
 In this context, two main approaches have emerged: (1) optimizing prompts for better alignment, and (2) generating additional conditions from the prompt, each addressing different aspects of guiding text-to-image generation.

 Following the first approach, Promptist \cite{hao2023optimizing} and PAE \cite{mo2024dynamic} optimize prompts using reinforcement learning.
 Promptist \cite{hao2023optimizing} adapts user prompts into model-preferred forms to improve image quality.
 PAE \cite{mo2024dynamic} further enhances images by adjusting each word's weight and injection time step in the prompt.
 The second approach primarily introduces layout-based conditions for more explicit guidance.
 LMD \cite{lian2023llm} generates captioned bounding boxes from the prompt.
+LayoutLLM-T2I \cite{qu2023layoutllm} not only generates bounding boxes from prompts, but also optimizes in-context learning via a feedback-based sampler and enhances synthesis through layout-guided interaction.
 LLM Blueprint \cite{gani2023llm} decomposes complex prompts into smaller components to construct spatial layouts.
 SLD \cite{wu2024self} further refines layout quality via a closed-loop feedback mechanism.
 However, since layouts encode only numeric and spatial information, these methods lack the semantic detail required for precise pose guidance in human image generation.

 Our method remains effective across a wide range of prompt formulations while maintaining semantic alignment with the described actions.
 The proposed method directly generates keypoints for human pose synthesis without optimizing the prompt or relying on layout, which makes the method fundamentally distinct from both approaches.